Taiwopeter-babs/Taiwopeter-babs/README.md

 to make quality education accesible to as many young people as possible.

 - 🌱 I’m currently a software engineering student at ALX AFRICA
-- 💬 Ask me about C, Python, terminal commands on Ubuntu or any linux distribution.
-I promise to respond as try to help.
+- 💬 Ask me about C, Python, terminal commands on Ubuntu.
+I promise to respond ASAP.
 - 📫 How to reach me: [Twitter](https://twitter.com/realtaiwo_peter) [LinkedIn](www.linkedin.com/in/taiwo-babalola-peter)

 - ⚡ Fun fact: